 The MCC noted the report of the SC and agreed to endorse the proposals for conservation and management from previous years.
 The MCC also agreed that further work to address R-3.2.4-amended was no longer an urgent priority.

-The MCC also endorsed the recommendation for a workshop on humpback tagging across the Atlantic.
+The MCC also endorsed the recommendation for a workshop on humpback tagging across the North Atlantic.

 Common Minke Whale